wgmyers/mal/impls/ruby-wgm/NOTES.md

 ## Step 2

-We nearly have it working.

-What works: simple invocations of (SYM INT1 INT2)

-What doesn't: nested invocation.
+We have it working, but it's clunky and we have to manually convert from Mal datatypes to Integer (and back) before doing anything.
+But it works, including nested arithmetic.

 Problems discovered: We only handle integers at the moment, as our parser does not recognise decimal points.
 This is obviously rubbish and needs fixing.